IPA_MOD(3) IPA_MOD(3)

 Only following fields in the ipa_tm structure can be used: tm_year,

-tm_mon, tm_mday, tm_hour, tm_min, tm_sec.
-These fields determine some
+tm_mon, tm_mday, tm_hour, tm_min, tm_sec and tm_wday.
+These fields

-is equal to the real value of the month.
+year and tm_mon is equal to the real value of the month.

-Limit's state.
+Limit's state

 The state of any limit is kept in the ipa_limit_state structure: